-What is necessary to improve relationship quality?
+What is necessary to update your social operating system and improve relationship quality?

 Most leaders primarily rely on their gut feeling to evaluate and improve relationships in their teams.
 Annual pulse checks or employee satisfaction surveys might help a little, but usually the results of these surveys come with a long delay and provide only very limited action-oriented guidance.
 Many leaders also try to improve team spirit with occasional teambuilding events, such as climbing or escape room adventures or going for joint drinks – at least in times before Covid-19.
 But all these attempts are far from structured, systematic or sustainable – what a pitty, given the importance of the matter!

 So, what is necessary to update your social operating system and improve relationship quality?
 How do you systematically develop an organization in which everybody is enthusiastic about achieving the common goal and supporting each other in doing so?
 How do you build a team, in which all members have the right skills needed for their tasks, work hand in hand, trust each other, and feel safe and cared for?
 What is needed to create an environment in which everyone speaks with their own voice and you can literally feel the flow of creativity and collective intelligence?
 An organization in which employees start the week with “finally Monday!” on their mind?

 Here is what we have learned from working with teams and organizations in transformational settings over the past years:

 All this can be done virtually and does not necessarily need presence meetings.
 This was an astonishing learning of the past months, when we were challenged to work in purely virtual environments.